mattjax16/EE129-Project-3-Python-BitTorrent-Tracker/README.md

      - Default: 6969
      - Purpose: The port number the tracker service listens on
      - Note: Should be open in firewall if using remote connections
+     - *This is the standard port for bittorrent trackers*

 2. **Timeout Settings**
    - `PEER_TIMEOUT`: